 This type of sparring is great for testing yourself and seeing what you need to work on.
 At this pace, you should work on volume while taking a bit off your power.

-This type of sparring should be done 1-2 times a week at max.
+Martial artists should do this type of sparring 1-2 times per week at max.

-With hard sparring, you should absolutely be wiped after 10 rounds and unable to keep the same pace throughout.
-Hard sparring should hurt during and after.
-Hard sparring is the ultimate test of your skills and best simulates a real fight.
+Hard sparring will keep you absolutely wiped and should hurt during and after.
+It is the ultimate test of your skills and best simulates a real fight.
 And because of that, you should be wearing headgear when doing it.

 Here is an example of extremely hard sparring from Mike's Gym in the Netherlands.
 These two are going very hard, even by "hard sparring" standards.
 The gym notoriously for going extremely hard---and they are also known for turning out a lot of champion kickboxers.
 So they are doing something right.

-Hard sparring is best done at most 1-4 times a month depending on what combat sport you are doing and if you have a fight coming up.
+Martial artists should do hard sparring at most 1-4 times a month depending on what combat sport you are doing and if you have a fight coming up.

 It is generally smart advice to not do any hard sparring a week before your competition.